SciML/DiffEqDevDocs.jl/docs/src/contributing/diffeq_internals.md

 your `uType`s since the rates from `f` will have units of `u` but divided by a unit of time.
 If you simply try to write these into `u`, the units part will fail (normally you have to multiply by a ``dt``).

+If you want to access the value of u at the second-last time point, you can use uprev2 value.
+But in order to copy uprev value to uprev2 after each timestep, you need to make `alg_extrapolates(alg::Your_Alg) = true` in the alg_utils.jl file.